c-cpp-a/My-Map/README-EN.md

 #### V2.4.0

-1. A new folder 'example' has been added, where you can view the 'mymap' file example (if you double-click to open it after downloading, the music may fail to load, and I am working hard to fix it).
+1. A new folder 'example' has been added, where you can view examples of the 'mymap' file.
+We strongly recommend trying to pass the 'maze. mymap' level.
+This file utilizes some bugs, but I will make it a setting in future technical adjustments.
+You can wait for it!

 2. 'init. h' has been deprecated and its functionality has been decomposed into 'Screen. h' and 'help'_ func.h`。 If there are no issues in the future, I will remove them.